Mid levelcybersecurity

 Q1

-Walk me through how you would perform SQL injection testing on a web application.
-What tools would you use, and how would you differentiate between time-based blind SQL injection and error-based injection?
+Walk me through how you would perform reconnaissance on a target organization during the initial phases of a penetration test.
+What tools would you use, and how would you avoid detection?

 Q2